th2-net/th2-json-stream-provider-py/README.md

 * `notebooks` (Default value: /home/jupyter-notebook/) - path to the directory with notebooks. `j-sp` search files with `ipynb` extension recursively in the specified folder.
 * `results` (Default value: /home/jupyter-notebook/results) - path to the directory for run results. `j-sp` resolves result file with `jsonl` extension against specified folder.
 * `logs` (Default value: /home/jupyter-notebook/logs) - path to the directory for run logs. `j-sp` puts run logs to specified folder.
+* `out-of-use-engine-time` (Default value: 3600) - out-of-use time interval in seconds. `j-sp` unregisters engine related to a notebook when user doesn't run the notebook more than this time

 ### mounting: